Finiteness properties of affine difference algebraic groups: Zariski closures of difference algebraic groups and the growth group

 \section{Zariski closures of difference algebraic groups and the growth group}

-In this section we show that the eventual growth of the Zariski closures of a $\s$-closed subgroup $G$ of an algebraic group $\G$ is governed by an algebraic group, called the growth group of $G$ (with respect to the $\s$-closed embedding $G\hookrightarrow\G$).
-We also introduce the $\s$-dimension and the order of a $\s$-algebraic group $G$.
+In this section we show that the eventual growth of the Zariski closures of a $\s$-closed subgroup $G$ of an algebraic group $\G$ is governed by an algebraic group, called the \emph{growth group} of $G$ (with respect to the $\s$-closed embedding $G\hookrightarrow\G$).
+This result is key for obtaining the finiteness results in the next section.
+We also introduce the $\s$-dimension and the order of a $\s$-algebraic group.

 Let $k$ be a $\s$-field and $\G$ an algebraic group over $k$.
 Then, for ever $i\geq 0$, ${^{\sigma^i}\!\G}$ and $\G[i]=\G\times{^{\sigma}\!\G}\times\cdots\times{^{\sigma^i}\!\G}$ (see Section \ref{subsec: Zariski closures}) are naturally algebraic groups over $k$.
 For every $i\geq 1$ the maps $\pi_i\colon\G[i]\to\G[i-1]$ and $\s_i\colon\G[i]\to{\hs(\G[i-1])}$ are morphisms of algebraic groups over $k$.